Jury begins deliberations in Alex Jones' Sandy Hook trial - NewsBreak

 “This is not an action to compensate the folks at Sandy Hook for the loss of their children,” he said.
 “Alex Jones is not (shooter) Adam Lanza.”

-Earlier in the Connecticut trial, Jones took the stand for a contentious day of testimony, saying he was “done saying I’m sorry” for calling the school shooting a hoax.
+Jones did take the stand for a contentious day of testimony earlier in the trial, saying he was "done saying I'm sorry" for calling the school shooting a hoax.
+However, he declined to put on a defense Wednesday, and his lawyers rested with putting on evidence or witnesses.

-Pattis is trying to limit any damages awarded to the victims’ families and claimed the relatives were exaggerating their claims of being harmed and falsely placing the blame for that harm on Jones.
+Pattis has suggested the relatives were exaggerating their claims of being harmed and falsely placed the blame for that harm on Jones.

 “Alex invented fear, Alex invented anger, Alex invented what's wrong with this world,” Pattis said.
 “Kill Alex and we'll all live happily ever after.
 Do you believe that for one moment?”